-Making US Customs Your Trademark Ally
+How to Make US Customs Your Ally

+Did you know that US Customs and Border Protection (CBP) can serve as your trademark police?
 An owner of a federally registered trademark or copyright can make US Customs an ally in blocking the importation of infringing goods.
 Known as the Intellectual Property Rights (IPR) enforcement program of US Customs and Border Protection (CBP), this program enables IP owners to record their U.S. trademark and copyright registrations with Customs.

 Record Your Trademark Registration with Customs

-When applying for recordation with Customs, make sure you provide detailed information identifying specific manufacturers, importers and consignees of the infringing goods.
+When applying for recordation with Customs, we can provide detailed information regarding specific manufacturers, importers and consignees of the infringing goods.
 Practically speaking, recording your registrations without providing such identification may lead to ineffective results.
-Consider the number of trademark and copyright registrations continually being recorded with Customs, and innumerable container loads of merchandise arriving at U.S. ports each day.
+Consider the number of trademark and copyright registrations continually being recorded with Customs.
+Then factor in the innumerable container loads of merchandise arriving at US ports each day.

-Blocking Imports with Infringing Trademarks
+How to Block Imports of Goods with Infringing Trademarks

-Having U.S. Customs on your side can save you a great deal of time and money by avoiding costly litigation.
+Having US Customs on your side can save you a great deal of time and money by avoiding costly litigation.

 How much does it cost to record your trademark with US Customs?

 Our cost to record a trademark registration with a single class is $1,090, including our $900 flat rate and $190 government fee.